idleadmin/idleadmin/README.md

 ## 💡 About Me

-I'm a full-time Network Engineer focused on making infrastructure smarter and safer.
+I'm a full-time Network Security Engineer focused on making infrastructure smarter and safer.
 These scripts solve problems I've faced directly in production environments.

 If you're looking to automate, secure, or simplify IT operations, feel free to fork, use, or contribute!